ib-frida/COVI19-Challenge/README.md

 # Life Expectancy and Economic Indicators Analysis

 #### Project Overview
+This project was developed as part of the **Monitoring & Evaluation Fundamentals: Measuring Outcomes & Impact** course within the Social Innovation Diploma.

 This project aims to analyze the relationship between **income**, **health expenditure**, **inflation**, and **life expectancy** across multiple countries.
 The dataset includes various economic and health-related indicators from different countries, and the analysis seeks to understand how these factors correlate with life expectancy.